Neoteroi/BlackSheep-Docs/docs/websocket.md

 ## Handling client disconnect

-In event of client disconnect, the ASGI server will close the connection and send the corresponding message to your app.
+In the event of a client disconnect, the ASGI server will close the connection and send the corresponding message to your app.
 Upon receiving this message `WebSocket` object will raise the `WebSocketDisconnectError` exception.

 You'll likely want to catch it and handle it somehow.